makarovdmitry/PIDKiln/README.md

 Almost all, what I had in mind is done.. so not much to write here :)
 Perhaps...
 - RTC clock for better timing and no Internet installations
-- MQTT reporting
+- MQTT reporting (added)
-- HomeAssistant integration
+- HomeAssistant integration (may be manual added as sensor)